bi1yeu/exercism-docker/README.md

 # Exercism Docker

 Here are Docker images that can be used to quickly get up and running with the online code learning platform [Exercism](https://exercism.io).
 Part of the experience of learning a new programming language is setting up the tooling and environment, but it's not always desirable to install a lot of software just to experiment with a new language.
 This project aims to use containerization to isolate the Exercism track environment from the rest of the host system.
-Not affiliated with Exercism.
+Not affiliated with Exercism, Inc.

 ## Installation

 Requires [Docker](https://docs.docker.com/install/).
+, I
 Build the base Docker image:

 ```bash